LucasFelicianoAlmeida/LucasFelicianoAlmeida/README.md

 - Entity Framework
 - Entity Framework Core

+DataBase
+- MSSQL

 Desktop
 - Wpf
 - Windows Forms

-- ### I am 19 years old
-- I am found of backend, mobile and web development.
-- My current goal is:
-    * Apply my Mobile knowledge in some project
-    * Network with people
-    * Learn more about mobile stuff
+### About Me
+After graduating in techinical course I competed and got first place in It Software Solutions for Businness statewide.
+I trained for 1 year and two months and in february I competed nationaly represent state of São Paulo.
+I ended up getting second place in Brazil.
-- 🍕 About me,  I like learning both artificial and natural languages.
+- 🍕 I like solving problems and learning languages.